Miaoyanwang/ordinal_tensor/data/ReadMe.txt

 ###########################
 InCar_Music.RData

-InCarMusic is a mobile application (Android) that offers music recommendations to passengers based on contexts
+InCarMusic is a mobile application (Android) that offers music recommendations to passengers based on contexts.

 The R object ``tensor'' records the ratings (on 1-5 scale) of 42 users to 139 songs on 26 contexts.
 The ``context'' attributes describe the 26 contextual conditions.
 The ``music'' attributes describe the 139 songs and their corresponding genres.